GREEN SEATTLE DAY

 Tree Tour with Freeway Park Association

-Western Redcedar with Valerie Segrist and Seward Park Audubon Center
+Western Red Cedar with Valerie Segrist and Seward Park Audubon

-Our friends at Seward Park Audubon Center hosted an event at The Royal Room in Columbia City featuring Valerie Segrest of the Muckleshoot Tribe who spoke on the significance of western redcedar, and its importance to the Coast Salish peoples.
+Our friends at Seward Park Audubon hosted an event at The Royal Room in Columbia City featuring Valerie Segrest of the Muckleshoot tribe who spoke on the significance of Western Red Cedar, and its importance to the Coast Salish peoples.

 Forests in Cities: A National Perspective of the Management and Care of Urban Natural Areas

-Deputy Director of Conservation Science at the Natural Areas Conservancy, Clara Pregitzer, spoke about conversation on how natural areas account for the majority of urban parkland in the U.S, but is not understood at a national scale.
-The New York City-based Natural Areas Conservancy that has worked with 17-U.S. cities to form the Forests in Cities Network.
-Seattle has been a leader in this network, contributing case studies and joining in research efforts.
-Participants walked away with an overview of several resources, including a newly released Urban Silviculture Guide that connects rural forest practices to urban settings.
+Deputy Director of Conservation Science at the Natural Areas Conservancy, Clara Pregitzer, led a conversation on how natural areas account for the majority of urban parkland in the U.S, however, this type of parkland is not well described, or understood at a national scale.
+With leading research from The Natural Areas Conservancy that has worked with 17-U.S. cities to form the Forests in Cities Network, awareness was raised on how Seattle has been a leader in this network and contributed case studies and lessons learned from local efforts.
+Participants walked away with an overview of several resources developed by the network including a newly released Urban Silviculture Guide that connects rural forest practices to urban settings.

 THANK YOU!